This is another Q&A that I received recently.

 This is in contrast to slow twitch fibers which are often found primarily in long-distance runners.
 They account for your endurance.

-Sprinting is good for a couple of reasons.
+Sprinting is good for a couple of reasons, and it can even help improve your single leg jumping.

 You’re running top speeds, you’re not pacing yourself, you’re being as explosive as possible, et cetera, et cetera.